 According to www.ewg.org (the environmental working group and creator of the skin deep cosmetics database) the average adult woman in the U.S. uses 12 personal skin care products each day.
 These products contain 168 unique chemical ingredients, some of which are directly linked to cancer and other health concerns.
 A few common toxic skin-care toxins to avoid are:

-Sodium lauryl or laureth sulfate are used in more than 90 percent of our personal skin care products.
-They are also found in car washes, engine degreasers and garage floor cleaners.
+More than 90% of our personal skin care products contain sodium lauryl or laureth sulfate.
+These are also found in car washes, engine degreasers and garage floor cleaners.

 Sodium laurel breaks down the skin’s moisture barriers and easily penetrates the skin.
 It can cause hair loss.
 It is in a class called nitrosamines, a potent class of carcinogens.
-Always check your products, toothpaste and shampoo before you buy.
+Always check your products, toothpaste. and shampoo before you buy.

 Hair dye is extremely toxic.
-Several patients who were tested by a specific lab proved to have diaminobenzene stuck to their DNA.
+One specific lab , for instance, reported several patients with diaminobenzene stuck to their DNA.
 This toxin is found in hair dye and shampoos.
 Some of these patients presented with neurological disorders and others with chronic illness.
-Specific PK intravenous protocols were able to remove the toxin from their DNA and this was confirmed through further lab testing.
+Specific PK intravenous protocols were able to remove the toxin from their DNA, confirmed through further lab testing.

 Check the labels on your skin and hair products.
 Do not put anything on your skin you would not eat, because it is all absorbed into your blood stream.
-This means if it would not be safe to eat your toothpaste, shampoo or hair dye, then don’t use it.
+This means if it would not be safe to eat your toothpaste, shampoo, or hair dye, then don’t use it.

 Beauty is more than skin deep!
-Smiles, clean living and natural products will make you healthier and happier—and that’s what beauty is all about!
+Smiles, clean living, and natural products will make you healthier and happier—and that’s what beauty is all about!